turi-code/userguide/deployment/pipeline-ec2-hadoop.md

 <script src="../turi/js/recview.js"></script>
 # Clusters in EC2 and Hadoop

 GraphLab create allows for the execution of jobs on the Turi Distributed platform, which runs on EC2 as well as Hadoop YARN clusters.
-While Turi distributed is set up automatically on EC2 on-demand, it needs to be deployed on Hadoop.
+While Turi Distributed is set up automatically on EC2 on-demand, it needs to be deployed on Hadoop.

 In this section, we will walk through the concept of a **Cluster** in the GraphLab Create API and how it can be used to execute jobs remotely, either in Hadoop or in EC2.